 EU Blue Card

-EU Blue Card is issued for a maximum of 4 years, the minimum annual salary of 53,600 EUR and 41,808 EUR for professions from the shortage category.
+EU Blue Card is issued for a maximum of 4 years, with a minimum annual salary of 56,400 EUR (2022) and 43,992 EUR for professions from the shortage category.

 Germany Employment Residence Permit